indu1ge/DepthMaster/README.md

 Please refer to [installation.md](./docs/installation.md) for installation.

 ## Checkpoint
-The model can be downloaded here.
+The model can be downloaded [here](https://huggingface.co/zysong212/DepthMaster).

 ## 🏃 Testing on your images

 ### 📷 Prepare images

-Place your images in a directory, for example, under `input/in-the-wild_example`, and run the following inference command.
+Place your images in a directory, for example, under `in_the_wild_example/input`, and run the following inference command.

 ```bash
 bash scripts/infer.sh
  ```

-You can find all results in `output/in-the-wild_example`.
+You can find all results in `in_the_wild_example/output`.
 Enjoy!

 <!-- ### ⬇ Checkpoint cache